Spokane County rental assistance.

-Anyone that is requesting rent or housing assistance needs to get a referral from another local church.
+Anyone that is requesting rent or housing assistance can try the Catholic Charity Church for Spokane County.
 Financial help for the homeless, tenants facing eviction, and other services foe low income people in rent arrears is not directly offered but only from people referred to Catholic Charities.
 They also empower families who are in need of temporary assistance.
 The Homeless Families Coordinated Assessment phone number, which is the number for shelters, housing, and other resources, is 509-325-5005.

 Spokane Housing Authority